Skip to content

 Snapping

-Note: when a panel is snapped away, it is considered hidden.
+Note: When a panel is snapped away, it is considered hidden.
 This will affect the behavior of the panel when it is a real-time table.
 The real-time table will have a On-Hidden Behavior setting.

-Unsnap minimum(%): when set, the divider will return to at least that % position of the window.
-For example: if the unsnap minimum is set to 60%, and the the divider was dragged to 40%; snapping and then unsnapping the divider will return the divider to the 60% location
+Unsnap minimum(%): When set, the divider will return to at least that % position of the window.
+For example: if the unsnap minimum is set to 60%, and the the divider was dragged to 40%; snapping and then unsnapping the divider will return the divider to the 60% location.

 Example: Snapping with AMIScript